My name is Sonia Marsh, and I’m living a 27-month, life-changing adventure, with the Peace Corps in a country called, Lesotho, in southern Africa.

 When I was six, we moved to Paris, and three years later, my parents sent me alone on a plane from Paris to Los Angeles to visit my cousins.
 In those days planes refueled in Greenland and, thirty minutes after takeoff, I looked out the window and noticed smoke and flames from the jet engine closest to me.
-When the flight attendant asked me to fasten my seat belt, her face as white as milk, I thought it was part of the entertainment.
+When the flight attendant’s shaky voice asked me to fasten my seat belt, I thought this was part of the in-flight entertainment.

 I’ve lived in Orange County, California since 1983, except for the year we uprooted our family and took our three sons to Belize, Central America.
 You can find out more on my Gutsy Book page.
 I wanted my three sons to experience life in another country; to see how other people live with less.
 I’m happy to say they turned into well-adjusted young men with a global outlook on life.